Good Practices for designing an email signature

 You can set the 'Table' properties on the right side of the editor

-To insert a table with multiple rows and columns, simply drag and drop the 'Custom table' component.
+To insert a table with multiple rows and columns, click on the Signature Editor section and choose 'Insert Table' from the toolbar

 Enter the number of columns and rows as per the design requirement and click 'Apply' button